 Kinderdijk Windmills Boat Cruise Tour

-Another enjoyable way to appreciate the renowned windmills in Holland is on a boat cruise.
-There are two Kinderdijk boat tour options and they are not included in the entrance fee ticket.
+Another enjoyable way to appreciate the renowned Kinderdijk windmills in Holland is on a boat cruise.
+Especially if you love taking photos.

 Interesting Facts about Kinderdijk